diogotito/hello-gbc/ARCHITECTURE.md

 ## Rendering

+### src/STAT_in_WRAM.c (WIP)

+Soon this will implement a reprogramable STAT ISR to handle different scanline effects throughout the game.

+Why reprogramable?
+Why in WRAM?
+Because I'm afraid that doing something as simple as turning off the WIN at the start of a scanline with `LY=LYC` requires an almost perfectly optimized sequence of SM83 instructions to be fed to the processor, so there aren't spare cycles for a nice ISR manager like GBDK's &mdash;
+a `jmp` to somewhere might be all that I can afford.
+But I'll want to use the STAT interrupt for other things!
+So that somewhere must be in writable memory &mdash; WRAM or HRAM.
+So I guess I'll be doing SMC on the Game Boy!

 ### src/ui.c

 Manages a UI window that can be moved to the top or the bottom of the screen.